wpspade/brickolage/README.md

 [Demo]

-## Advantages:
+## Features:

-  - Pure CSS3 flexbox layout.
-Number of columns is determined by item width.
+  - Pure CSS3 flexbox layout + a bit of javascript.
+Number of columns is determined by item width via CSS.
   - Dependency-free.
 Written in pure javascript.
-  - No direct DOM modifications except adding/removing grid separators and specifying item order CSS property by script.
+  - Grid items stay untouched.
+No removing/adding DOM elements except separators.
+  - No possible issues with absolutely positioned grid items, because it's a flexbox layout as is.

 ### Setting up